UA Data & Analytics Portal

 I also tested color schemes that would work with the established brand colors and adhere to usability guidelines.
 The proposed color palettes were then submitted to the internal UA Brand Design team for review and once approved, the EDM team was presented with options for sign-off.

+Because the MVP only offered limited features, the team needed a way to drive user adoption.
+They wanted to show how internally accessing and sharing their data enabled better company wide insights and decisions.
 As a result, I built a hero animation to promote a use case for how data from several divisions came together to tell the story of a UA running shoe.

 An accompanying report was created and article written that provided details including insights on the improvements of raw materials; Sales performance year to date, and external factors that were affecting product supply.
+The resulting feedback and adoption of LMS signups indicated that we successfully executed against the criteria of the brief.